HYAllStars/Relations/ClosureOperators/README.md

 **Solution 1**.

-+  Notice that R, S, and D are transitive so their transitive closures are themselves: C R = R, C S = S, C D = D.
++  Notice that 1_A, 0_A, ∅, R, and S are all transitive relations so their transitive closures are just themselves: C 1_A = 1_A, C 0_A = 0_A, C ∅ = ∅, C R = R, and C S = S.

-   Indeed, if R x y, then x = 0 and y = 1 and for every z ∈ A, (y , z) ∉ R, so at most one antecedent of the transitive property holds---either R x y or R y z---but not both, so since the premise is false, the consequent is true.
+   For example, if R x y, then x = 0 and y = 1 and for every z ∈ A, (y , z) ∉ R, so at most one antecedent of the transitive property holds---either R x y or R y z---but not both, so since the premise is false, the consequent is true.
 The same argument applies to D.

    For S, the only way to fulfill the antecendents of the transitive property is to let x = 0, y = 1, z = 1, in which case the consequent of the transitive property (R 0 1) holds.